 It shifts the focus from replication to imagination

-Do you know that LEGO® bricks started off as an open-ended activity that came without kits with instructions?
+Do you know that LEGO® bricks started off they came without instructions or kits?
 It changed in the 1990s when in the midst of recession toy industry sales decreased dramatically and LEGO® was about to go out of business.
 With one ingenious move, LEGO® company dug themselves out of a slump and simultaneously changed the face of LEGO forever.
 The move was to sign a deal with LucasFilm to create a line of Star Wars kits.

-From exploratory activity building with LEGO® became about moving step-by-step toward the pre-established ideal.
+From exploratory, open-ended activity building with LEGO® became about moving step-by-step toward the pre-established ideal.
 If it looks like a picture on the box, you succeeded!

 I love Albert Einstein quote, “Logic will get you from A to B, but imagination will get you everywhere.”
 When you shift the focus from replication to imagination, there is so much more you can get out of your little-colored bricks.

 LEGO® bricks make learning easier

-Workbooks can be the easiest way to fill up on math facts and science instructions, but it can also get… – what’s a good word for it? – boring!
+Workbooks can be the easiest way to fill up on math facts and science instructions, but it can also get … boring!
 All children start as tactile learners.
 They learn best by doing.
 There is lots of benefit in hands-on activities, building with hands, designing things and using manipulatives.
 Colorful LEGO® bricks are perfect tools for presenting many challenging concepts.
 You can learn number bonds with books or online program, but you can also use LEGO® bricks and have oodles of fun.

 So what is The Unofficial Guide to Learning with LEGO®?

 The Unofficial Guide to Learning with LEGO® is a 210-page ebook (or actual book) filled with a wide range of learning activities that combine LEGO® with the practice in the areas of math, engineering, science experiments, logic, imagination and more.
 Activities in the book are suitable and easily adaptable for a wide range of ages.
 Each project includes the list of materials and supplies, well articulated step-by-step instructions, and full-color photographs of each activity.